Skip to content

 What this calculator does

-This cross-cylinder calculator supports three common tasks in clinic: toric refinement (trial toric lens + rotation + over-refraction), Rx combination (dioptric power sum of two spherocyl prescriptions), and power cross (principal meridian powers).
-It is designed for quick verification of axis, cylinder effect, and how rotation changes the effective on-eye correction.
+This cross-cylinder calculator supports three tasks common in contact lens fitting and optical verification: toric refinement (trial toric lens + rotation + spherocylindrical over-refraction), Rx combination (dioptric power sum of two spherocylinder prescriptions), and power cross (principal meridian powers from any spherocylinder Rx).
+It handles the oblique crossed cylinder math that is difficult to do by hand and error-prone when axes are not aligned.

-If you also need to switch between plus- and minus-cylinder notation, use the Plus/Minus Cylinder Transposition Calculator.
+If you need to switch between plus- and minus-cylinder notation, use the Plus/Minus Cylinder Transposition Calculator.
+Outputs here are mathematical targets.
+Final ordering may require available parameters, trial confirmation, and clinical judgment.

-Rotation is commonly interpreted using LARS (Left Add, Right Subtract) from the clinician’s viewpoint.
-If your clinic documents rotation from the patient’s viewpoint, convert accordingly.
+Rotation is interpreted from the clinician's viewpoint: left rotation means the inferior marking has moved to the clinician's left (the patient's right).
+If your clinic documents rotation from the patient's perspective, convert before entering values.

 Power cross and principal meridians